Skip to main content

 3. Configure route patterns, upstream URL, headers, authentication policies, and authorization rules within the application’s settings.

 Each proxy application manages its own routes, header injection, and location-based policies.
-See the Configuration tab for the complete field reference.
+See the Proxy App page for the complete field reference.

 The Deployment Settings dialog does not include an HTTP Proxy section.
 All HTTP Proxy configuration is done through the Applications section of the Console.
 Some advanced options (Service Extensions for modifyRequestSE, modifyResponseSE, handleUnauthorizedSE, upstream login) are only available in YAML.